By membership, Lewes Labour is now the biggest political movement in Lewes with around 1,500 members.

 Does that surprise you?

 In the last eighteen months, hundreds of people in this part of East Sussex joined Labour for the first time or re-joined, seeing that the party was now a true force for social justice in a way that perhaps it had moved away from in recent years.
+And the last General Election saw a surge in the youth vote.
+We would love to see as many of those young voters as possible join Lewes Labour and help shape our national policies and local activities.

 Lewes may be in the ‘affluent south’ but that is just a misleading generalisation.
 The constituency of Lewes stretches from Seaford and Newhaven through Lewes and up to just short of Uckfield – west to east, it covers the area between Ditchling across to Chalvington.
 And in our area, many people suffer from poor or unaffordable housing; from low-paid employment and zero hours contracts; from VERY poor public transport; from insufficient Social Care and on and on the list goes.